montigno/skrypy/docs/html/_sources/installation/install_dependencies.rst.txt

 .. important::
    Skrypy needs to point programs to specific versions of dependencies. |br|
    The .bashrc file is in principle sufficient, but it has been found that when processing on a cluster, it does not always load. |br|
-   The best solution is to edit the file **'env_parameters.txt'** which is located in /home/username/.skrypy/.
+   The best solution is to edit the file **'env_parameters.txt'** which is located in /home/username/.skrypy/. |br|
+   Skrypy takes care of concatenating the 'PATH' variable.

 `ANTs <https://github.com/ANTsX/ANTs>`__
 ----------------------------------------